Google’s search engine is technically complex.

 When you type something into Google, you’re expecting something.
 It might be a simple answer, like the weather in your city, or maybe a little more complex, like “how does Google’s search engine really work?”

-And this breakthrough came from an initial theory Google’s co-founders actually worked on in college.
+This breakthrough came from an initial theory Google’s co-founders actually worked on in college.

 The PageRank breakthrough was simple.